Simon Pagenaud wins Indy 500 on Penske’s golden anniversary

-INDIANAPOLIS (AP) — Simon Pagenaud may have saved his job by giving Roger Penske a golden Indianapolis 500 victory.
+INDIANAPOLIS (AP) — Simon Pagenaud gave Roger Penske a golden victory at the Indianapolis 500.
+He may have saved his job doing it.

-Pagenaud gave the venerable team owner his 18th victory in “The Greatest Spectacle in Racing” by outdueling Alexander Rossi in a breathtaking 13-lap sprint to the finish Sunday.
-The two swapped the lead five times over the final stretch before Pagenaud stormed to the front for good seconds before he took the white flag.

-Rossi chased him for the final lap around Indianapolis Motor Speedway but fell 0.2086 seconds shy of his second Indy 500 win — the seventh-closest finish in the 103 years of the race.
+Pagenaud outdueled Alexander Rossi in a breathtaking, 13-lap sprint to the finish Sunday that delivered an 18th victory in “The Greatest Spectacle in Racing” to the venerable team owner.

+The two swapped the lead five times over the final stretch before Pagenaud stormed to the front for good seconds before he took the checkered flag and claimed his first Indy 500.
+Rossi fell 0.2086 seconds short of his second Indy 500 win in the seventh-closest finish in the 103 years of the race.

-Instead, it was a milk-fueled celebration for Team Penske on the 50th anniversary of the owner’s first entry in the famous race.
+Instead, it was a milk-fueled celebration for Team Penske on the 50th anniversary of the owner’s first entry in the crown jewel race.

-Penske now has two consecutive Indy 500 victories — Will Power won last year — and two consecutives sweeps at the speedway in May.
-Pagenaud, in a contract year and underperforming, arrived at Indy with his job on the line.
+Penske now has two consecutive Indy 500 victories — Will Power won last year — for the first time since 2002-03, and his third in the past five years.

+This one came from Pagenaud, who is in a contract year and arrived at Indy with his job on the line.
 His rumored replacement is Rossi, but Pagenaud won on the road course two weeks ago, won the pole to start the Indy 500 and now has given his boss a victory in the only race Penske truly cares about.

 “What a guy, can you believe it?”
 Penske said.
 “He won that thing, I just can’t believe it.”